tylerburnham42/Android-Ultimate-HAM-Prep/ReadMe.md

 ### Prerequisities
 This app was created and deployed using the following software:
-Android Studio 2.1.2
+ - Android Studio 2.1.2
-Nexus 5X
+ - Nexus 5X

 ### Installing
 Clone the Git Repo to your local machiene.
-Open the project in android studio.
-Either install a simulator or plugin a supported phone.
+Open the project in Android Studio.
+Either install a simulator or plugin on a supported phone.
 Click Run.

 ## Contributing